The heme precursor protoporphyrin accumulates in the bone marrow, red blood cells, and other tissues, including skin.

 People should avoid exposure to sunlight.

-Afamelanotide, a drug that stimulates the production of more melanin, can decrease sensitivity to sunlight and improve quality of life.
+Afamelanotide, a medication that stimulates the production of more melanin, can decrease sensitivity to sunlight and improve quality of life.

 Accumulation of protoporphyrin in the skin results in extreme sensitivity to sunlight and severe pain soon after exposure.
 The sunlight activates the protoporphyrin molecules, which damage the surrounding tissue.